Jaxonwht/cellsociety/README.md

 to implement new simulations.

 * Allow a variety of grid location shapes (here is a discussion of how these variations might work for the game of life). <br /><br />
 Yes, our code works for all 3 shapes - square, triangualr and hexagonal.
+This is fone not by hard coding in many classes, but all set in the Grid clas.
+The specific simulation rule class works regardless of the grid location shape.

 * Allow a variety of grid edge types. <br /><br />
 Our code allows both finite and toroidal types.
+Toroidal type is implemented by introducing a new funcion in the grid class that wraps the cells that are originally out of bounds.
+In the future, if new grid edge type is required, we can simply write new functions that apply wrapping accorrfingly.

 * Implement additional simulations (any simulations should work on any kinds of grid or neighborhood types) <br /><br />
 We successfully implement the Rock, Paper, Scissors Game and finished most parts of Foraging Ants.